ology/Election-Viz/README.md

 each year in the *charts/* subdirectory.

-* Open the presidential-candidates.R code in an editor, change the *plot_type* from **N**umber of popular votes to **P**ercent of votes, save and re-source in your R window.
+* Open the presidential-candidates.R code in an editor, change the *plot_type* from **N**umber of popular votes to **P**ercent of votes, toggle *show_labels*, save and re-source in your R window.
 The relevant charts/*.png files will be refreshed.

-Also, if you want to use a different graphics driver or save format, change the relevant R *png()* or *quartz()* statements, while in your editor.
+If you want to use a different graphics driver or save format, change the relevant R *png()* or *quartz()* statements, while in your editor.

 Voilà!